Tsuk1ko/nhentai-helper/README.md

    Accept a numer in `0-9`, default is `0`.
    `0` means "no compression", `1` means "best speed", `9` means "best compression".
    Actually, for doujin, compression output size of `0` and `9` usually differ by less than **1%**.
+6. **Filename Length**
+   Zeros will be padded to the start of image filename when its length lower than the value you specified.
+This can avoid the sorting confusion caused by sorting only by string in some cases.

 ## Other features